 1. Poinsettia as Air Purifier

-The Poinsettia plant is among those plants with air-purifying properties.
-The Poinsettia cleanses the air pollutants such as formaldehyde, benzene, and ammonia.
+The Poinsettia plant has air-purifying properties as it cleanses air pollutants such as formaldehyde, benzene, and ammonia.

-Its leaves are broad and green, which can absorb old air grains, and carbon dioxide in the air, releasing oxygen and purifying the air.
+Its leaves are broad and green, which can absorb old air grains, and carbon dioxide, releasing oxygen and purifying the air.